 Believe it or not, custody battles in divorce have been fought over, not just dogs and cats, but also iguanas, parrots, pythons, and turtles.
 Whatever pets you have, if you and your ex cannot come to an agreement on who gets the pet, Utah courts can set up a visitation schedule so you can share the pet.
+A Provo divorce and family lawyer can also help you understand these key steps.
 If your children are close to the pet, you may want to consider allowing the pet to go back and forth on the same visitation schedule as your children.

 4 Steps to Take If Pets Are Involved in a Divorce

 - First, try to come to an agreement with your ex on what makes the most sense for which party should get the pet.
 Consider things like who bought the pet, who mostly took care of the pet, who the pet was most bonded to, and who will have better living arrangements for the pet.
 If an agreement can’t be reached…

 - Try to come to an arrangement on how to best share the pet and create a schedule you can both live with the pet going back and forth.
 If that can’t be accomplished…

 - Allow Utah courts to set up a visitation schedule for you so that it is as fair as possible, and then abide by that.
 If you are not happy with that arrangement…

 - You can continue to fight for full custody through litigation.